Lake Pinatubo: Lake drainage

 Risk of flash floods in the communities found in the vicinity of the recently dormant volcano is imminent because of a danger of the caldera collapsing due to water pressure and a long-term increase in the water level of ~1 m/month.
 Experts had feared the weight of the water could have breached the crater walls and flooded the homes of up to 40,000 people in and around the small coastal town of Botolan, located 25 miles from the volcano.

 In September 2001, residents of Botolan and nearby areas were sent to evacuation centers as a precaution from a possible deluge of mud and water.
 The Philippine government ordered a controlled draining of the lake and had authorities dig a 5m-wide channel from the edge of the volcano's crater, draining about a quarter of the lake's volume and diverting the excess lakewater into local rivers.
 Existing lahar canyons serve as water drainage paths to surrounding rivers and creeks, the largest of which is the Bucao River.
 In 2002, accumulated rainwater in the lake rose to dangerous levels during the rainy monsoon season, breached the artificial drainage canal, and triggered mild lahar flows in the area.

 Tourism

 The lake is described as "a wide jewel of blue and green" and is now a popular bush walking destination, mostly frequented by mountaineers and adventure-seekers.
 Until improvements were made, a trip to the summit involved either days of hiking or hours of 4-wheel vehicle travel followed by a 2-hour hard hike.
-Eventually, a trail called the Skyway was made that allows 4 wheel drive vehicles a shorter route to a drop off point to trek to the crater.
-The skyway shortened the route to a 1.4-hour ride and a 45-minute to an hour's trek.
+Eventually, a trail called the Skyway was made that allows four-wheel drive vehicles a shorter route to a drop off point to trek to the crater.
+The skyway shortened the route from a ride 2 hours and 9 minutes long to an hour's trek.